 - Activities on a team level that are not directly supervised by the insured or authorized team staff or that are contrary to league rules or directives.

-- Any scrimmages, tournaments or other game play against non-Dixie Boys/Majors teams unless such play is approved by the league president, follows Dixie Boys/Majors safety rules and regulations, and is played with players who are officially registered with such league for regular season play or fall ball play.
+- Any scrimmages, tournaments or other game play against non-Dixie Boys/Majors teams unless such play is approved by the league president and follows Dixie Boys/Majors safety rules and regulations.

 - Leasing or subleasing of premises to non-Dixie Boys Baseball, Inc. organizations or for non-Dixie Boys/Majors related league activities such as sporting events, fairs, or other special events.